CSCfi/csc-user-guide/docs/support/tutorials/gis/gdal_cloud.md

 AWS_DEFAULT_REGION = regionOne
 ```

 The end-point URL is not needed for Amazon S3, but is needed for other services.
-Unfortunatelly it can not be given via `credentials` file, but needs to be given to GDAL as environment variable.
+Unfortunately it can not be given via `credentials` file, but needs to be given to GDAL as environment variable.
 For example to set Allas end-point: Windows command shell: `set AWS_S3_ENDPOINT=a3s.fi` or Linux/Max: `export AWS_S3_ENDPOINT=a3s.fi`

 #### S3 connection set up for Allas